AUCTION QUESTIONS & ANSWERS

 HOW DOES PROXY BIDDING (OR "LIMIT BID") WORK

 A proxy bid is a bid that works the same way as bidding on eBay.
 You bid your maximum, and the auction software will bid on your behalf.
 So, if another bidder is currently bidding $25 and you place a maximum bid of $100, you will have the high bid at $27.
-If another bidder comes in at $60, you will have the high bid at $63.
+If another bidder comes in at $60, you will then have the high bid at $63.
 So as you can see, it works just like eBay does.

 By the way, you can see what your maximum bids are.
 When you're logged in to the auction site, on the menu below our logo, click on "My Account".
 On that page just below the menu is a link that reads "Bids".
 Click on that and it will show you all the bids that you have placed as well as what your maximum bid is.